PrefectHQ/prefect/docs/concepts/schedules.md

 )
 ```

-When you create or update a deployment with `prefect deployment create`, the Prefect API creates scheduled flow runs based on the `schedule` parameter value in the deployment specification.

 If you change a schedule, previously scheduled flow runs that have not started are removed, and new scheduled flow runs are created to reflect the new schedule.

 To remove all scheduled runs for a flow deployment, update the deployment with no `schedule` parameter.